Everett Channel Guidelines

 Programs containing copyrighted materials may be used in a lawful manner.
 The ownership and copyright for any program produced by the City shall be held by the City.
 Any material which violates federal, state or local law is prohibited.
 DVDs of public meetings are not the official public record and there shall be no liability for inadvertent erasures or omissions.

 The City has complete editorial control over the Everett Channel.
-Everett Channel is part of the Communications Department and is managed by the Executive Director of Communications and Marketing.
-The Executive Director of Communications and Marketing executes policy, establishes procedures and determines programming for the Everett Channel.
-The Video Information Specialist is responsible for the production, acquisition, scheduling and cable casting of programs and production facilities that create programs.
+Everett Channel is part of the Communications Department and is managed by the Communications Director.
+The Communications Director executes policy, establishes procedures and determines programming for the Everett Channel.
+The Multimedia Communications Coordinator is responsible for the channel operations, production, acquisition, scheduling and cable casting of programs and production facilities that create programs.